Home > Business > Training > CPF and DIF: communicating with your employees, a win-win strategy

 CPF and DIF - ORSYS

-• participate in individual training projects;
+• take part in individual training projects ;

-• allocate additional rights to some or all employees;
+• allocate additional rights to some or all employees ;

-• make allocations linked to regulatory obligations;
+• allocate funds to meet regulatory obligations;

 • pay corrective contributions.